 - 4 wire nuts (not needed in all applications)

 - Single run capacitor.
-(Only needed with after market motors.)
-If you use a OEM motor and the capacitor that’s in the unit test good then you won’t need a new capacitor.
+(Only needed with after-market motors.)
+If you use an OEM motor and the capacitor that’s in the unit tests well then you won’t need a new capacitor.